Maybe it seems a bit obvious, standard, and unimportant to add your contact information on your resume.

 It looks pretty standard, right?
 Easy as it seems, you do need to know some rules about how to add contact information to your resume…

-Now we’ve gone through the nuts and bolts of what your contact information actually is, we’re going to cover in-depth how to complete each part of your contact information section:
+Now we’ve gone through the nuts and bolts of what your contact information is, we’re going to cover in-depth how to complete each part of your contact information section:

 Pro-TipIf you’ve got more than one base, like a college dorm or military posting as well as a home address, give them both and note them as your current and permanent addresses.
 Including dates you’re at either can help, but keep on top of these dates and delete them once they pass.